egch/azure-az104-flashcards/ARM-Templates.md

         }
 ```
 ## Parameters
-If you do not pass at runtime the value, then default value is taken.
+If you do not pass at runtime the value(s), then default value is taken.
 ```json
    "parameters": {
             "storage-sku": {